taublast/DrawnUi.Maui.Camera/src/README.md

 ### 10a.
 Raw Frame ML Hook: OnRawFrameAcquired & TryGetMLFrame

-When you need to run ML/AI inference on **raw camera frames** — before any `FrameProcessor` overlay is composited — use the `OnRawFrameAcquired` + `TryGetMLFrame` API.
+When you need to run ML/AI inference on **raw camera frames** — before any `ProcessFrame` overlay is composited — use the `OnRawFrameAcquired` + `TryGetMLFrame` API.

 > **Why not `NewPreviewSet`?**
 > `NewPreviewSet` fires *after* the preview image has been composited.
-During recording with `UseRecordingFramesForPreview = true` (the default), the preview already has `FrameProcessor` overlays baked in.
+During recording with `UseRecordingFramesForPreview = true` (the default), the preview already has `ProcessFrame` overlays baked in.
 For true raw-frame ML inference you need `OnRawFrameAcquired`.

 #### Overview